Welcome to OneSignal! This guide will help you migrate from your current messaging platform to OneSignal with minimal disruption.

 • You will need to wait for them to open the updated app before you can send them messages.

-• Continue sending notifications and in-app message from the previous push provider for a couple days, and send additional alerts asking them to update the app to the latest version.
+• Continue sending notifications and in-app message from the previous push provider for a couple days until enough users show up in OneSignal.
+Send additional alerts asking them to update the app to the latest version.

 For developers: